CHRISCARLON/Open-Street-Works-Data-Pipeline/README.md

 ### 5. Set Up MotherDuck
 Sign up for a MotherDuck account at [MotherDuck](https://motherduck.com).

 Obtain the necessary credentials and connection details for your MotherDuck account - a MotherDuck Token, for example.

-Use the default 'my_db' that is provided with your new MotherDuck account and create database schemas for each year - this is where you'll load your data tables for each month of the relevant year.
+You can use the default **my_db** that is provided with your new MotherDuck account, but I recommend that you create a specific database for your permit data.

+Create database schemas for each year - this is where you'll load your data tables for each month of the relevant year.

+For example..

 ![Screenshot 2024-05-06 at 20 28 45](https://github.com/CHRISCARLON/DfT-Street-Manager-Pipeline/assets/138154138/d98e53ed-983d-41b4-ad17-ac99d1d59a98)